Read the August / September 2022 Newsletter (PDF)!

-The City of Danbury’s Department of Elderly Services has again been named a Senior Focal Point by the Western CT Area Agency on Aging (WCAAA) for 2022-2024!
+The City of Danbury's Department of Elderly Services has again been named a Senior Focal Point by the Western CT Area Agency on Aging (WCAAA) for 2022 to 2024!

-The Department of Elderly Services seeks to increase the quality of life of Danbury area citizens who are age 60 or older by developing many comprehensive programs and providing resource and referral services specifically designed to enrich the general well-being of Danbury’s more mature population.
+The Department of Elderly Services seeks to increase the quality of life of Danbury area citizens who are age 60 plus by developing many comprehensive programs and providing resource and referral services specifically designed to enrich the general well-being of Danbury’s more mature population.
 Programs include the Municipal Agent’s Office for the Elderly, the Van Transportation Program, the Rent Rebate Program, and Elmwood Hall – Danbury Senior Center, which in itself encompasses various programs in the areas of health and wellness, life-long learning, benefits and support, and leisure time activities.
 Also included are Intergenerational Programs with area schools and universities.

 CT Department of Agriculture Farmers’ Market Voucher Program.
-In partnership with the State of CT Department of Agriculture, Farmers’ Market Vouchers were provided for Danbury seniors by in-person appointments.
+A partnership with the State of CT Department of Agriculture, Farmers’ Market Vouchers were provided for Danbury seniors who met the eligibility criteria.